xsteadfastx/mayan-deduplicate/README.md

 ** NO WARRANTY FOR ANYTHING!!! **

-This is a little script to search for duplicates in [Mayan EDMS](http://mayan-edms.com/) and to delete them through their API.
+This is a little script to search for duplicates in [Mayan EDMS](http://mayan-edms.com/) and delete them through their API.

 ## Usage